michelle-aubin/case/README.md

 ```

 # Credits
-The CORD-19 Alberta Search engine is developed at the University of Alberta by Michelle Aubin (phiangda@ualberta.ca) under the supervision of Davood Rafiei (drafiei@ualberta.ca)
+The CORD-19 Alberta Search Engine is developed at the University of Alberta by Michelle Aubin (phiangda@ualberta.ca) under the supervision of Davood Rafiei (drafiei@ualberta.ca)